lucasbretana/2017.2-dns-with-friends/README.md

 # Server side
 The server can answer ------ requestion
-  - DNS_CONSULT : the client requests the name/IP of a given IP/name
+  - DNS CONSULT : the client requests the name/IP of a given IP/name
-  - DNS_UPDATE : the client is acctually another server with an IP/name update
+  - DNS UPDATE : the client is acctually another server with an IP/name update
-  - ADD_FRIEND : another server wants to present himself as a DNS friend
+  - FRIEND ADD : another server wants to present himself as a DNS friend
+  - FRIEND RM : remove a server from the DNS friends
   - ...